nicksagona/popphp-v1-legacy/INSTALL.md

 ==============================

 The Pop PHP Framework requires no special installation steps.
 Simply download the framework and extract it.
-If you change the relationship of the 'bootstrap.php' file to the location of the 'vendor' folder, you'll have to make that adjustment in the 'require_once' statement in the 'bootstrap.php' file.
+If you change the relationship of the 'public/bootstrap.php' file to the location of the 'vendor' folder, you'll have to make that adjustment in the 'require_once' statement in the 'public/bootstrap.php' file.

 SYSTEM REQUIREMENTS